null8626/archive/README.md

 # archive
 Archival of the projects i no longer maintain.

-A few things to note before exploring this repository:
+A few things to note before exploring this repository is that the projects in this repo are:
-- The projects shown in this GitHub are unmodified, except for slight changes since they might contain my personal information.
+- unmodified, except for slight changes for privacy reasons
-- Pull requests that modify the projects will be closed.
+- some that i think is okay to be shown to the public
+- not allowed to be modified through pull requests
-- Everything here is licensed under the [WTFPL license](https://github.com/dtf0/wtfpl).
+- licensed under the WTFPL license

 ## List in chronological order